tanner-johnson2718/MEME_ETH_LAB/README.md

 | Ethernet Cords x2 | - | - |

-# Part 1 Hardware set up
+# Part 1 Hardware and Init Software set up

 * [ ] [P1.1](./P1.1/) - Create a Raw Socket Example Program
 * [ ] Get source and tools to build and flash a minimal RPI image